skip to content

 • Tahiti is part of French Polynesia

 The list of in-country locations offered by Foresight is pulled through from external sources.
-If your precise location isn’t listed, or you need to be more specific than allowed by this question, you can put more detail in Q10 when asked about the purpose of your trip.
+If your precise location isn’t listed, or you need to be more specific than allowed by this question, you can put more detail a later question when asked about the purpose of your trip.
 This is a free text field and there is no word or character limit.

 Travel to multiple locations within a single trip